DualBrain/gw-basic/README.md

 ### NEWS ###

+- **2021-05-18** Just a quick announcement to let everyone know that I've resumed work on *GW-BASIC for Windows* leveraging the latest Microsoft .NET versions.
+I'm still trying to figure out how I want to deploy it (make it available) as well as make a few additional improvements; will update when I have that figured out.
+- **2021-05-11** While working on my taxes, I discovered something... to my surprise, people appear to still be purchasing *GW-BASIC for Windows Phone* from the Microsoft Store (yes, for a phone that is pretty much dead, dead, dead).
+To those individuals, THANK YOU!
+- **2020-12-03** The original source has now been forked with some effort going into actually building it for "real use", see [Assembling Microsoft GW-BASIC from 1983, with MASM or JWasm](https://github.com/tkchia/GW-BASIC).
+Additionally, this package has been made available as part of the [QEMU Advent Calendar for 2020](https://www.qemu-advent-calendar.org/2020/) (specifically, check out day #3).
+Happy holidays!
-**2020-05-21** Microsoft releases GW-BASIC circa 1983 as open source (MIT license).
+- **2020-05-21** Microsoft releases GW-BASIC circa 1983 as open source (MIT license).
 You can find the official announcement [here](https://devblogs.microsoft.com/commandline/microsoft-open-sources-gw-basic/) and the [repo on github here](https://github.com/microsoft/GW-BASIC).
 I'll have to carve out some time to review the source. ;-)
-**2020-12-03** The original source has now been forked with some effort going into actually building it for "real use", see [Assembling Microsoft GW-BASIC from 1983, with MASM or JWasm](https://github.com/tkchia/GW-BASIC).
-Additionally, this package has been made available as part of the [QEMU Advent Calendar for 2020](https://www.qemu-advent-calendar.org/2020/) (specifically, check out day #3).
-Happy holidays!

 ---